edjw/edjw-blog-astro/src/content/blog/2024-06-04-deploy-laravel-11-for-free-on-vercel-in-2024.md

 SESSION_DRIVER=cookie
 ```

-## 8. Set up a database (optional)
+## 9. Set up a database (optional)

 I've had a look around for database options that will work with a Laravel deployed on Vercel.

 ### Turso
 [Turso](https://turso.tech) is *basically* SQLite.
-To use Turso with Laravel, the best approach I can find is to add Turso as a database driver and [follow the installation instructions here](https://github.com/richan-fongdasen/turso-laravel?tab=readme-ov-file#installation).
-Use `https` not `libsql` in the `DB_URL` variable.
+To use Turso with Laravel, the best approach I can find is to add Turso as a database driver and [follow Turso's LibSQL Driver for Laravel installation instructions here](https://github.com/tursodatabase/turso-driver-laravel?tab=readme-ov-file).

-Add these environment variables
+This post used to mention [this package](https://github.com/richan-fongdasen/turso-laravel?tab=readme-ov-file#installation) and advised to se `https` not `libsql` in the `DB_URL` variable and to add these environment variables

 ```
 DB_CONNECTION=turso
 DB_URL=https://***.turso.io
 DB_ACCESS_TOKEN=your_turso_access_token
 ```

+I think it's probably better to use the Turso-approved driver.

 [You have to go a long way](https://turso.tech/pricing) to absolutely need to start paying for Turso.